-I am member of the Artificial Intelligence Laboratory in the Computer Science and Engineering Division of the Electrical Engineering and Computer Science Department of the College of Engineering at the University of Michigan.
+I am the John L. Tishman Professor of Engineering in the Computer Science and Engineering Division of the Electrical Engineering and Computer Science Department of the College of Engineering at the University of Michigan.

 I received my B.S. from the University of Michigan in 1975 and my Ph.D. in Computer Science from Carnegie Mellon University in 1983.
 My thesis advisor was Allen Newell.
 I was a member of research staff at Xerox Palo Alto Research Center from 1984 to 1986.

 Since 1986, I have been on the faculty of the Computer Science and Engineering Division of the Electrical Engineering and Computer Science Department of the University of Michigan where I am a Professor.
 I am a founder of Soar Technology, an Ann Arbor company specializing in creating autonomous AI entities.
 I am a fellow of the Association for the Advancement of Artificial Intelligence (AAAI), ACM, the Cognitive Science Society, and the American Association for the Advancement of Science (AAAS).